fastify/fastify/docs/Logging.md

 })
 ```

-Enabling the logger with sensible configuration for both local development and production environment requires bit more configuration:
+Enabling the logger with appropriate configuration for both local development and production environment requires bit more configuration:
 ```js
 const fastify = require('fastify')({
   logger: {